martinboers/actions-test/README.md

 This project demonstrates how Github Actions can be used to:

 - generate a new C++ project, targeting the PLCnext Runtime, from a PLCnext CLI project template, and
-- build a C++ project that targets the PLCnext Runtime.
+- build a C++ project that targets the PLCnext Runtime ...

 ... *without* installing the PLCnext Command Line Interface (CLI) or a PLCnext Software Development Kit (SDK) on your own development machine.